By Greg Stobart in Rio de Janeiro

 A series of memorable fixtures in the so-called 'Cup of champions' have been blighted by civil unrest outside the grounds even while matches have been taking place, but Blatter believes the events of the past two weeks are extremely encouraging ahead of the World Cup next year.

-"As the president of FIFA, I have to say that, from an organizational point of view, when it comes to stadia and the football game, I am particularly happy with what has happened here," he told reporters in Brazil.
+"As the president of Fifa, I have to say that, from an organisational point of view, when it comes to stadia and the football game, I am particularly happy with what has happened here," he told reporters in Brazil.

 "We were able to play in six practically brand new stadia and we have received only compliments from the eight participants in this competition.

 "On the football pitch, it’s easy to say that it has been the best quality Confederations Cup we have ever organised.
 The matches were attractive even with a representative of Oceania in Tahiti at a lower standard.